-You would be responsible to raise approximately $350 USD/month plus one-time costs (airfare, immunizations, visa and passport fees, a trip to World Team’s Support Center for an interview / introduction to the agency, etc).
+You would be responsible to raise approximately $350 USD/month plus one-time costs (airfare, immunizations, visa and passport fees, a trip to World Team’s Support Center in March 2021 for an interview / introduction to the agency, etc).
 Personal expenses (buying gifts, souvenirs, etc) are not included in this figure.

 Please contact me at firstname.lastname@example.org so we can begin initial conversation, answer any questions you may have, and give you an idea of what it is like to live with our family.
-We would like to start having these conversations this summer.
 If you seem to be a good fit for our family and if we seem to be a good fit for you, you would then begin the application process with our mission agency, World Team.

 World Team requires an initial application, phone dialog, and references.
-If everything is approved, you will be invited to come to the main office for their orientation / application week November 2-8, 2019.
+If everything is approved, you will be invited to come to the main office for their orientation / application week in March 2021.
 Please visit the website at https://us.worldteam.org/get-started to fill out the initial application.

 From one one of our kids’ previous homeschool teachers: